markusressel/zfs-inplace-rebalancing/README.md

 1
 ```

+All files in a given inode group will be added to the database when processed.
+The highest count in a given inode group of files will be used to determine if the group should be skipped when processing against the number of passes specified

 The hardlink support process creates temporary files in the script location alongside `rebalance_db.txt` which are removed upon the end of each run. `files_list.txt` lists all files found in the given target location. `sorted_files_list.txt` lists all files sorted by inode number. `grouped_inodes.txt` lists all files by inode, but with all files from a given inode space separated on one line.

 ## Prerequisites